0-8-0: United Kingdom

-Two examples of 0-8-0T tank locomotives were built by Archibald Sturrock of the United Kingdom’s Great Northern Railway in 1866, but the design was not perpetuated.
+Two examples of 0-8-0T tank locomotives were built by Archibald Sturrock of the United Kingdom's Great Northern Railway in 1866, but the design was not perpetuated.
 A tender locomotive version was introduced on the Barry Railway Company in 1889 to haul coal trains.

 Francis Webb of the London and North Western Railway (LNWR) built 282 examples of a compound 0-8-0 locomotive between 1892 and 1904.
 A further 290 examples of a simple expansion version were built by his successor between 1910 and 1922.

-In 1929, Richard Maunsell of the Southern Railway designed and built eight Z class side tank engines.

 In 1902, John Robinson of the Great Central Railway introduced his Class 8A tender engines, which were designated the Q4 class under the London and North Eastern Railway.
 From 1934, the class was replaced by the Robinson 2-8-0's and their withdrawal and scrapping began, but between 1942 and 1945 Edward Thompson converted thirteen into side-tanks, designated LNER Class Q1.

 Under the grouping of 1923, the LNWR became part of the London, Midland and Scottish Railway (LMS).
 Henry Fowler designed an inside cylinder engine in 1929 to replace the LNWR examples, but they proved to be unsatisfactory and ended up having shorter lives than the LNWR locomotives.

 In 1914, Manning Wardle of Leeds built a side-tank engine called Katharine for the Bridge Water Collieries system.
 On the Kent and East Sussex Railway, the Hecate was built for Colonel Stephens by Hawthorn and Leslie in 1904, but the branchline for which it was built was never completed and since the engine was too big for his other railways, it was exchanged in 1932 for a smaller engine from the Southern Railway.
-The engine Hecate ended up as a motive power depot shunter at Nine Elms Locomotive Works and was scrapped in 1950.
+Hecate ended up as a motive power depot shunter at Nine Elms Locomotive Works and was scrapped in 1950.

-On the Southern Railway, Richard Maunsell's Z class were first built in 1929 as a heavy shunting engine, 8 were built by 1930.
+On the Southern Railway, Richard Maunsell's Z class side-tank engines were first built in 1929 as a heavy shunting engine, 8 were built by 1930.